Christos P. Constantinides

 Dr. Christos Constantinides

-Christos P. Constantinides is currently an Assistant Professor of Organic Chemistry within the Department of Natural Sciences at the University of Michigan - Dearborn.
-He completed his BSc degree at the University of Cyprus, majoring in Chemistry.
-Subsequently, he pursued his doctoral studies at the University of Cambridge, working under the guidance of Prof. Jeremy M. Rawson in the field of organic and main group radicals, leading to the attainment of his PhD degree.
+Christos P. Constantinides is an Assistant Professor of Organic Chemistry in the Department of Natural Sciences at the University of Michigan–Dearborn.
+He earned his BSc in Chemistry from the University of Cyprus and completed his PhD at the University of Cambridge, where he studied organic and main group radicals under the supervision of Prof. Jeremy M. Rawson.

 Employment